19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Reaction.md

 ## Ready

 On your [Turn](../Core%20Procedures/Turn.md), you may specify an [Action](../Core%20Procedures/Action.md) you wish to take when something happens prior to your next turn.
 You gain this [Action](../Core%20Procedures/Action.md) as a [Reaction]() until your next turn.
+The readied action will occur right *before* its trigger.
 After readying an action, your turn immediately ends.

 ***Example***:
 - *Player 1: When the ghoul gets out from cover, I want to shoot them with my arrow.*